Diseases Search

 • Dryness in emotions including harbored resentment, lack of love or affection, repressed anger and aloof behavior can contribute to Vata imbalance.

-Vata Dosha Treatment
+How to Balance Vata Dosha

 Vata dosha treatment aims to pacify the excess Vata energy and alleviate symptoms associated with its imbalance.
 It typically involves a combination of lifestyle modifications, dietary adjustments, herbal remedies, body therapies, and mind-body practices.